Peripheral Artery Disease

 Research in the Atherosclerosis and Lipid Genomics Lab on PAD includes epidemiology, genetic epidemiology, biomarkers and outcomes.

-Adelaide M. Arruda-Olson, M.D., Ph.D., an assistant professor of medicine in the Mayo Clinic College of Medicine at Mayo Clinic, Rochester, Minnesota, is studying the use of informatics approaches to ascertain PAD from the electronic health record and to conduct population-based epidemiologic studies.
+Adelaide M. Arruda-Olson, M.D., Ph.D., is studying the use of informatics approaches to ascertain PAD from the electronic health record and to conduct population-based epidemiologic studies.
 In addition, Dr. Arruda-Olson is developing an automated estimation of prognostic scores for PAD with linkage to clinical decision support.
 Read more about Dr. Arruda-Olson's research.

 - Kullo IJ, Rooke TW.
 Peripheral artery disease.
 New Engl J Med.
 2016;374:861-71.
 [PMID 26962905].